satori-com/mzbench/doc/deployment.md

 :   Allocates hosts from a static pool.

 [mzb_dummycloud_plugin](cloud_plugins.md#dummy)
-:   Dummy provider, doesn't really do anything, but can be used as a reference during [cloud plugin development](cloud_plugins.md#how-to-write-a-cloud-plugin).
+:   Dummy provider, treats localhost as unlimited number of hosts, useful for debug.
+It can be also used as a reference during [cloud plugin development](cloud_plugins.md#how-to-write-a-cloud-plugin).

 [mzb_multicloud_plugin](cloud_plugins.md#multicloud)
 :   Allocate hosts from multiple sources with the given ratio.